Helena Artillery

 The Helena Artillery (1861–1865) was a Confederate Army artillery battery during the American Civil War.
-The unit was known by several other designations during the war including; Clarkson's Battery, Company A, Shoup's Artillery Battalion, Calvert's Battery and Key's Battery.
+The unit was known by several other designations during the war including Clarkson's Battery, Company A, Shoup's Artillery Battalion, Calvert's Battery, and Key's Battery.
 The unit was occasionally assigned to artillery battalions from other states, so the Arkansas unit was at various times designated as Company C, 20th Alabama Light Artillery Battalion and later as Company H, 28th Georgia Artillery Battalion.

 Organization

-The unit was organized at On 27 April 1862 at Helena, in Phillips County Arkansas, and enrolled in State service two days later.
+The unit was organized on 27 April 1862 at Helena, in Phillips County Arkansas, and enrolled in State service two days later.
 Governor Henry Rector had called parts of the Arkansas State Militia into state service following the Confederate firing on Fort Sumter, but before the state had formally succeeded from the Union.
 Governor Rector dispatched a battalion of militia from Little Rock to seize the Federal installation at Fort Smith, and ordered units on the eastern side of the state to rendezvous at Mound City (near present-day West Memphis, Arkansas).
 There are no records of the unit being organized in the Arkansas State Militia before it was inducted into state service.
 Many of the enlistments in the battery appear to have been from the Irish immigrants who worked in the dockyard at Helena.
 Approximately 50 of the names of the battery appear to be of Irish nationality.
 As the war progressed, the battery was replenished with transfers from other Arkansas units with in Cleburne's command and by conscripts from states east of the Mississippi river, including Alabama, Georgia, Mississippi and Tennessee.